DominikN/ros2_docker_examples/README.md

 ### DEVICE 2

-Clone this repo to the first device, then execute in the terminal:
+Clone this repo to the second device, then execute in the terminal:

 ```bash
 cd ros2_docker_examples/eg4/dev2